Alexander961724/Keberoasting-/README.md

 ## 📄🔍 PART-6
 I started reviewing the logs  to look for suspicious activity.
 While analyzing Event ID 4769, which logs Kerberos service ticket requests, I noticed unusual patterns that could indicate a Kerberoasting attempt.
 These logs helped me identify accounts that were being targeted.
 ![LOGS-CHECKED](LOGS-DOMAIN-CONTROLLER.png)

+## 🔐 How to Prevent Kerberoasting:

+Kerberoasting is a technique where attackers steal service tickets and try to crack them offline to get service account passwords.
+Here's how to stay protected:

+## 💪 Use strong passwords:
+Make sure all service accounts have long, complex passwords.
+Easy-to-guess = easy target!

+## 🎯 Apply least privilege:
+Give service accounts only the access they truly need — nothing more.

+## 🤖 Use gMSAs (Group Managed Service Accounts):
+These manage secure, rotating passwords automatically.
+Less headache, more security!

+## 🔍 Monitor TGS requests:
+Keep an eye on unusual ticket requests, especially those using weak RC4 encryption.

+## 🚫 Disable RC4 encryption:
+Prefer AES encryption instead — it’s much harder to crack!

+## 🔄 Rotate passwords regularly:
+Change service account passwords often, and avoid reusing them.

+Stay one step ahead of attackers! 🛡️